 - What role are you willing and able to fill?

-3. Have an open, honest dialogue with your young adult children where you adjust your role from provider to that of a coach.
+3. Have an open, honest dialogue with your young adult children which can start the transition of your role from parent and provider to that of a coach.
 Prepare your child for his/her future by discussing the following topics:

 - If you haven’t previously discussed finances with your children, be open and honest about what you are prepared to give.